TextRanch

 "let me know when you hear back from" vs "let me know when you hear anything from"

 Both phrases are correct and commonly used in English.
-They are interchangeable and convey the same meaning.
+They convey the same meaning and can be used interchangeably.
 The choice between 'let me know when you hear back from' and 'let me know when you hear anything from' depends on personal preference or style.

 "let me know when you hear back from"